ToxicMushroom/magisk_for_arch/README.md

 - !THIS RUN ONLY ON DEBIAN BASED!
 APT COMMANDS!
 - !YOU CAN REPLACE THEM WITH YOUR DISTRO PACKAGE MANAGER!

+ # Troubleshoot
   If you got stuck on "unpacking boot image", use the magisk_canary.sh instead.

   If this not fix the issue, try to install the last unzip from this repo using  -->> sudo dpkg -i unzip.deb.

-# Tested on ubuntu (20.04, 22.04) and debian 9 64 bit.
+  Tested on ubuntu (20.04, 21.10, 22.04) and debian 11 64 bit.

+# How to use

 1 - Allow the script to be executed typing on terminal -->> chmod +x magisk.sh